jonnonz1/nz-statute-book/acts/public/1989/maori-affairs-restructuring-act-1989.md

 (4) There shall from time to time, as the Minister of Finance may determine, be paid into a Crown Bank Account out of money available for the purposes of this Part such sums as may be required to reimburse that Account for money expended pursuant to this section, with interest at a rate to be fixed by that Minister.

 ### 77 Validity of contracts made by chief executive
-All contracts and decisions made by the chief executive in respect of any land that is subject to this Part shall be as effective as if the land were vested in Her Majesty.
+All contracts and decisions made by the chief executive in respect of any land that is subject to this Part shall be as effective as if the land were vested in the Sovereign.

 ### 78 Accounting provisions
 (1) All money expended or advanced by the chief executive pursuant to or for the purposes of this Part shall be paid out of public money appropriated by Parliament for the purposes of this Part.